Art for the NFL Wild Card games on Sling with logos for Fox, NBC, and ABC.

 No. 7: Green Bay Packers (Wild Card #3)

-The Super Bowl will air on FOX, which is available with Sling in the markets listed in the graphics above.
+The Super Bowl will air on NBC, which is available with Sling in the markets listed in the graphics above.